ishansheth/ESP32_LCD/README.md

 In order to use LVGL and LVGL driver to display GUI with widgets, specific version of them( git commit hash) must be used.

+# Useful esp-idf commands

+- To flash the project executable:

+    Navigate to folder where repo is cloned

+    take the ownership of thee USB port where ESP32 is connected

+        sudo chown <USER> <PORT>

+    e.g. USER = Monty PORT = /dev/ttyUSB0

+    flash the project executable and start monitoring

+        idf.py -p <PORT> flash monitor

+    To only monitor

+        idf.py monitor

 # Project setup image, Configuration